-A full mouth/complete series radiographs must be submitted with PA requests for partial dentures.
-Radiographs are not required to be submitted with PA requests for complete dentures.
+Radiographs are not required to be submitted with the MSA-1680-B for complete or partial dentures.
 MDHHS reserves the right to request radiographs if necessary.
 The following information must be submitted with the MSA-1680-B:

 - The appropriate CDT code(s) for the service(s) requested - Completed tooth chart documenting missing teeth and teeth that will be extracted. - Documentation of the soundness of the remaining teeth, if applicable. - Five-year prognosis for the denture. - Any pertinent health information (e.g., co-existing health conditions, pregnancy, etc.) that may impact the proposed treatment plan.